EndPointCorp/end-point-blog/2022/08/cicd-with-azure-devops.md

   targetVM: 'WEBAPP1'
 ```

 Next, we get into the actual actions, or stages, of the pipeline.
 This pipeline has two stages: build and deploy.
-The build stage runs a Nuget restore and then a VS build, and then publishes the build output/​artifacts to an Azure cloud storage location.
+The build stage runs a NuGet restore and then a VS build, and then publishes the build output/​artifacts to an Azure cloud storage location.
 The last bit is something that took me a while to wrap my head around: **The build does not occur on the target environment via the runner—it actually occurs up in “Azure land”, on a Windows cloud VM.**

 The VM on which the build occurs can be defined using the `pool: vmImage` section.
 In our case, we are running the build on `windows-latest`, which currently translates to the brand new Windows Server 2022.

 The deploy stage then downloads the build artifacts from Azure and deploys them to IIS on the target machine, using the runner that you installed as part of the environment setup above.
-Note that the variables defined in the `if` statements come into play here–this is how the pipeline knows which environment/VM to target.
+Note that the variables defined in the `if` statements come into play here---this is how the pipeline knows which environment/VM to target.

 ```yaml
 environment: